Elhamyali/Elhamyali/README.md

 Hi 👋🏽 I'm Elham (she/ella/هي)
 =====================================

-Mixed methods design researcher & Impact evaluation specialist
+Mixed methods researcher & writer
 ---------------------------

 I’m a mixed-methods design researcher with a decade of experience in human-centered design, impact evaluation, and data analysis with storytelling in civic tech and public health.
 I help cities equitably implement and evaluate nature-based climate solutions so they can make informed and confident decisions that protect our planet. 🌍 I also support cities in building a climate-ready workforce, preparing current and future generations to create a sustainable, resilient climate. 🌱🌿